fau-masters-collected-works-cgarbin/model-card-template/README.md

 In other words, we need to update its model card.

-The model card distributed with a version should be in a format that is easy to compare with previous version, to allow us to quickly see what has been changed.
-Markdown is simple, text format, making it ideal for that.
+The model card distributed with a version should be in a format that is easy to compare with previous versions, to allow us to quickly see what has been changed.
+Markdown is a simple, text format, making it ideal for that.

 ## Examples of model cards